 Human rights appeals to me because it ensures that all humans enjoy equality before the law and are treated with a certain level of dignity and fairness.
-As a society develops, it is of great significance that the democratic values on which its constitution is built upon are respected.
-Since the topic of women and children’s rights is prominent in western societies, I was curious to learn more about this topic in countries that have a legal system originating from eastern legal tradition.
-I discovered that the conditions that prevail in Tanzania are very different from Sweden where I grew up.
+As a society develops it is of great significance that the democratic values on which its constitution is built upon are respected.
+Being a former British colony, Tanzanian law is largely based on common law.
+However, it also accommodates islamic and customary laws, and in practice applicable laws are often set aside in favour of customary indigenous principles.
+Such principles are often both unjust and illegal, and certain major injustices in the Tanzanian society are derived from these principles.
 This text is a summary of my experience of working as a Human Rights and Legal Aid Volunteer in Tanzania.
 I am briefly describing the legal situation in Tanzania from a human rights perspective, solely taking women and children’s rights into consideration.
-Further, I describe the organization which I worked within and what I did to contribute to the protection of human rights.
+Further, I describe the organization I worked within and what I did in order to contribute to the protection of human rights.
 Lastly, I provide some concluding reflections of what I learned.

-Prevailing conditions and the legal situation in Tanzania
+Prevailing situation and the legal conditions in Tanzania

 Even though equality before the law is fundamental in a constitution built upon democratic values it is not a principle that the people of Tanzania can take for granted.
-According to customary indigenous principles women in Tanzania are not believed to enjoy any rights in the eyes of society and are therefore not allowed to possess land or property.
-Therefore, women in Tanzania are traditionally disadvantaged and discriminated for example in the event of divorce and inheritance.
-In situations of the present kind, women are usually left with too little or entirely without property.
-Since children in Tanzania typically live with their mothers after a divorce, the children are also placed in a very vulnerable situation in the event of divorce.
-It is also common for children’s fathers to fail to pay child maintenance.
-Children who are being raised by single mothers in the patriarchal society of Tanzania do not usually have the sufficient support or resources that are necessary in order to satisfy their needs.
+According to customary indigenous principles women in Tanzania are not believed to enjoy any rights in the eyes of society and they are not allowed to possess land or property.
+Therefore, women in Tanzania are traditionally disadvantaged and discriminated.
+For example in the event of divorce and inheritance women are usually left with too little or entirely without property.
+Since children in Tanzania typically live with their mothers after a divorce children are also placed in a very vulnerable situation in the event of divorce, especially as children’s fathers also often fail or refuses to pay child maintenance.
+Children who are being raised by single mothers in Tanzania usually do not have sufficient support or resources to satisfy their basic needs.
 Thus, as a result of divorce and the passing of their fathers, children are prevented from living a decent life and investing in their future.
-However, the approach mentioned above is not legitimate according to the law.
+However, this approach is not legitimate according to the law.
 According to both domestic and international law women in Tanzania are entitled to a fair and equal division of property in the event of divorce, and they shall enjoy the legal right to inherit their spouses.
 Parents are also obliged to contribute towards the welfare and maintenance of their children, and to supply the necessities for survival and development of their children.
-Unfortunately, many people in Tanzania are not aware of these regulations.
-In the event of divorce and inheritance women and children in Tanzania are frequently discriminated and left impoverished, even though they are rightfully admitted to a fair and equal division of property and to be provided with child support according to the law.
+Unfortunately, very few people in Tanzania are aware of these regulations.
+Thus, women and children in Tanzania are frequently discriminated and left impoverished in the event of divorce and inheritance, even though they are rightfully admitted to a fair and equal division of property and to be provided with child support according to the law.
 In some of the cases i came across, such discriminations against the right to a fair and equal division of matrimonial property had even occurred as a result of women leaving their husbands due to assault and abuse.

 The main purpose of the renovation was to facilitate AWLAHURIO’s work on protecting human rights.
-As a result of the renovation the office became more organized which presumably will increase the effectiveness of the organization.
+As a result of the renovation the office became more organized.
+Thus, the renovation will probably make the organization more efficient.
 Further, the improvement of the work environment will hopefully have a positive impact on the mental wellbeing of the people who are engaged in the organization.
 By providing AWLAHURIO with a more pleasant work place the people who work in the organization will hopefully have a smile on their faces once they arrive at the office.
 They will presumably feel happier, more motivated and confident at work.
-By boosting the positive energy within the organization, the office will most likely become a more efficient work place.
-Thus, more women and children can be provided legal aid.
+By boosting the positive energy within the organization the office will most likely become a more efficient work place.
+Thus, more women and children can be provided with legal aid.
 We also wanted the office to look more professional so that clients will have greater faith in AWLAHURIO.
 With a more pleasant and appealing office clients will feel more welcome, comfortable and safe when they are visiting AWLAHURIO and asking for help.
 In that way I hope that the renovation will enable the clients to receive better access to legal aid and representation.
 Furthermore, by promoting AWLAHURIO’s image as a serious and professional organization the renovation will hopefully lead to increase counterparties and courts respect for the organization.
-As a result of the renovation I believe that AWLAHURIO’s work on protecting human rights will become more effective.
-Consequently, the renovation will hopefully contribute to the development of human rights protection in Tanzania.
+For these reasons I believe that AWLAHURIO’s work on protecting human rights will become more effective as a result of the renovation.
+As a consequence, the renovation will hopefully facilitate further development of human rights protection in Tanzania.

 While I was working as a volunteer I discovered that a large part of the human rights violations and injustice that prevails in Tanzania are not necessarily a consequence of incurable evilness.
-Some of the cases I worked with in Tanzania of course concerned inconsiderate and sinister wrongdoers.
+Of course, some of the cases I worked with in Tanzania concerned inconsiderate and sinister wrongdoers.
 Although, on the other hand a significant proportion of the discriminations are primarily due to lack of knowledge of the law.
-As knowledge is key to compliance simply raising awareness of human rights and the legal system can in many cases be a sufficient remedy against the unjust customary indigenous principles that are deeply rooted in the Tanzanian society.
+As knowledge is key to compliance, simply raising awareness of human rights and the legal system can in many cases be a sufficient remedy against the unjust customary indigenous principles that are deeply rooted in the Tanzanian society.